-Promoting wellbeing in adolescence requires prioritising support for girls transitioning to adulthood adolescent girls face challenges over access to reproductive health, and constraints in their decision-making regarding education, marriage, work and parenting.
+Young Lives' evidence shows that in adolescence girls face major challenges and particular risks.
+They carry a greater burden of work in the home and often for pay, putting pressure on their schooling performance and their well-being.
+Adolescent girls also face greater risks of genderbased violence, notably female genital mutilation/ cutting (FGM/C), abduction and child marriage.
+In transitioning to adulthood adolescent girls face challenges over access to reproductive health, and constraints in their decision-making regarding education, marriage, work and parenting.
 Given the rising enrolment of girls, schools and girls clubs can provide important platforms for addressing such issues and service delivery.
-The Harmful Traditional Practices Strategy, the Adolescent Reproductive Health Strategy and the Youth Development and Change Strategy provide frameworks for enhancing the wellbeing of adolescent girls and ensuring their protection, but they require further support and targeted programmes for their effective implementation.
+The Harmful Traditional Practices Strategy, the Adolescent Reproductive Health Strategy and the Youth Development and Change Strategy provide frameworks for enhancing the well-being of adolescent girls and ensuring their protection, but they require further support and targeted programmes for their effective implementation.